 Emmie Hine

 Welcome to my site!
 I'm a Research Associate at the Yale Digital Ethics Center (DEC) and a PhD candidate in Law, Science, and Technology at the University of Bologna and KU Leuven.
 My research focuses on the ethics and governance of emerging technologies in different geopolitical contexts.
 At the DEC, I research the ethical and policy implications of AI and other technologies, while my dissertation focuses on the human rights impacts of XR technologies.
 I obtained a master’s degree in the Social Science of the Internet as a Shirley Scholar at the University of Oxford, where my thesis compared American and Chinese AI governance policies.
 I've published articles about European AI governance and Chinese and American technology policy, and also write the Ethical Reckoner newsletter.
+I also have the honor of being a FIG Fellow, Internet Law & Policy Foundry Fellow, and Talos Network AI Policy Fellow

 Before I started my PhD, I was a full-stack software engineer at an enterprise data management software company in Boston.
 I hold a bachelor’s degree in Computer Science and Chinese, with a concentration in Science and Technology Studies, from Williams College.
 I am proficient in English and Mandarin, but my favorite language is TypeScript 🧑💻